FitDiff: Robust monocular 3D facial shape and reflectance estimation using Diffusion Models

 \section{Conclusion}

-In this paper, we introduced \ourname{}, a diffusion-based 3D facial generative model, conditioned on identity embeddings.
-Acquiring such embeddings from a powerful pre-trained facial recognition method enables us to capture large variations in ethnicity, age, and gender from a single 2D facial image with no restriction on quality, pose, or illumination.
+In this paper, we introduced \ourname{}, a diffusion-based 3D facial generative model conditioned on identity embeddings from a pre-trained facial recognition system.
+This approach captures diverse attributes like ethnicity, age, and gender from a single 2D image, with no restriction on quality, pose, or illumination.
 Our method jointly generates facial shapes, facial reflectance maps, and scene illumination parameters.
-Through various experiments, \ourname{} demonstrates its superior performance in preserving identity and reconstructing facial reflectance, surpassing existing methods.
-Finally, it exhibits the capability to generate unconditional samples, further highlighting its versatility and effectiveness.

-\paragraph{Acknowledgements:} S. Zafeiriou and part of the research was funded by the EPSRC Fellowship DEFORM (EP/S010203/1) and EPSRC Project GNOMON (EP/X011364/1). {
+Through a series of experiments, \ourname{} showcases state-of-the-art performance in preserving identity and reconstructing facial reflectance, matching or surpassing established methods.
+Finally, it can generate unconditional samples and handles occlussions, further highlighting its versatility and effectiveness. \paragraph{Acknowledgments:} S. Zafeiriou and part of the research was funded by the EPSRC Fellowship DEFORM (EP/S010203/1) and EPSRC Project GNOMON (EP/X011364/1). { }